onqtam/headjack/docs/why/UNSURE.md

 > "We should not assume that experts are the only ones who have a right to express themselves on questions affecting the organization of society." - [Why Socialism? by Albert Einstein](https://monthlyreview.org/2009/05/01/why-socialism/#:~:text=we%20should%20not%20assume%20that%20experts%20are%20the%20only%20ones%20who%20have%20a%20right%20to%20express%20themselves%20on%20questions%20affecting%20the%20organization%20of%20society.)

-> "You do not rise to the level of your goals.
-You fall to the level of your systems." - [James Clear](https://www.goodreads.com/quotes/9536717-you-do-not-rise-to-the-level-of-your-goals)

-> "Be the designer of your world and not merely the consumer of it." - [James Clear](https://www.goodreads.com/quotes/9634706-be-the-designer-of-your-world-and-not-merely-the)

-> "You don’t have to be the victim of your environment.
-You can also be the architect of it." - [James Clear](https://www.goodreads.com/quotes/9725529-you-don-t-have-to-be-the-victim-of-your-environment)

-> "“Disciplined” people are better at structuring their lives in a way that does not require heroic willpower and self-control.
-In other words, they spend less time in tempting situations." - [James Clear](https://www.goodreads.com/quotes/9941975-when-scientists-analyze-people-who-appear-to-have-tremendous-self-control)

 > "Nature does nothing uselessly." - [Aristotle](https://www.goodreads.com/quotes/32921-nature-does-nothing-uselessly)

 > "Knowing yourself is the beginning of all wisdom." - [Aristotle](https://www.goodreads.com/quotes/3102-knowing-yourself-is-the-beginning-of-all-wisdom)